goliatone/menagerie/docs/DOCUMENTATION.md

 With Menagerie you keep an inventory of your (hardware) devices, as well as help you in keeping track of their location and status over time as well as having a centralized repository for their configurations.

-It can be used with it's companion iOs [scanner application][ios-app] to simplify
+It can be used with it's companion iOs [scanner application][ios-app] to simplify the workflow.

 ## Table Of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->